Spatially Derived Clusters

 seurat_banksy <- readRDS("data/intermediate_seurat/seurat_banksy.rds")

-Now is also a great point to assess how well the integration step worked when looking at each of our clusters.
+Now is also a great time to assess how well the integration step worked when looking at each of our clusters.
 As we would hope, most of the clusters are comprised of both samples:

 # Barplot of proportion of cells in each cluster by sample